motoharu-gosuto/psvpfstools/README.md

 ## What exactly can be decrypted?

+Tool now supports both icv.db and unicv.db formats.

+Which means that it can decrypt gamedata, addcont, savedata, trophies, appmeta, addcont root.

 In theory everything that is PFS encrypted can be decrypted.

-The tool was tested on some games, including 3.61+ and DLCs.
+The tool was tested in all scenarios listed above, including 3.61+ games.

 In case of specific problems please refer to the next section.